-This example declares two statistics as @statistic properties, @statistic[eed] and @statistic[eed] and @statistic[itter].
+This example declares two statistics as @statistic properties, @statistic[eed] and @statistic[jitter].
 Property values within the parentheses are used to supply additional info, like a more descriptive name (title="..." or a unit (unit=s).
 Property indices can be conveniently accessed from the C++ API as well; for example it is possible to ask what indices exist for the "statistic" property, and it will return a list containing "eed" and "jitter").